zearp/Nucintosh/README.md

 This also fixed the -66 error when trying to remount the file system r/w.

 ### Intel Bluetooth and wifi
-+ To connect to wireless networks please use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases)
++ To connect to wireless networks please use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) or add them to the plist inside itlwm.kext like [this](https://github.com/OpenIntelWireless/itlwm/blob/master/itlwm/Info.plist)
-+ Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
++ Bluetooth works for HID devices such as mouse, keyboard and audio stuff
   - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~ (bugs are due to Apple, the kext only loads the firmware).
-Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.
+Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle

 It is possible to use macOS to manage wireless networks, but it is still under heavy development and since beta 6 does not work on Big Sur anymore.
 To try you have to replace itlwm and add Black80211 by [usr-sse2](https://github.com/usr-sse2).
 Don't forget to add Black80211 to the config before rebooting.